 The Square Pyramid

 The square pyramid is one of the Johnson solids.
-It is bounded by 4 equilateral triangles and 1 square.
+It is bounded by 4 equilateral triangles and 1 square, for a total of 5 faces, 8 edges, and 5 vertices.
 It is the first polyhedron in Norman Johnson's list, and thus bears the label J1.

 In order to be able to identify the square pyramid in various projections of 4D objects, it is useful to know how it appears from various viewpoints.
 The following are some of the viewpoints that are commonly encountered: